Here's why Bobby Abreu has HOF credentials

 Stats such as on-base percentage and walks don't make for the sexiest Hall of Fame arguments, but Abreu's calling card as a player was his incredible ability to reach base.
 It's a skill that wasn't properly valued by many during Abreu's prime in the late '90s and early 2000s, when crazy home run totals ruled the day, but anyone can now see just how elite Abreu was at getting on base.

 Abreu led the Majors with 1,396 walks from 1998-2011 and ranks 20th on the all-time list.
 He recorded at least 100 walks or a .400-plus on-base percentage eight times over a nine-season span from 1998-06.
-The only players with more 100-walk seasons in the Divisional Era are Barry Bonds, Frank Thomas and Jim Thome.
+The only players with more 100-walk seasons in the Divisional Era (since 1969) are Barry Bonds, Frank Thomas and Jim Thome.
 Twelve players during that same period have finished more seasons with at least a .400 on-base percentage.
-Half of them are in the Hall while the other six are Bonds, Manny Ramirez, Albert Pujols, Joey Votto, Gary Sheffield and Todd Helton, who has his own convincing Hall of Fame case.
+Seven of them are in the Hall while the other five are Bonds, Manny Ramirez, Albert Pujols, Joey Votto and Gary Sheffield.

 This browser does not support the video element.